-"I have several SRM6210Es set up to communicate with each other in a point-to-multi-point mode, yet they are not establishing contact."
+"I have several radio modems set up to communicate with each other in a point-to-multi-point mode, yet they are not establishing contact."

-In a multipoint system there are two critical parameters which must be set correctly to establish a communications link:
+In a multi-point system there are two critical parameters which must be set correctly to establish a communications link:

-- 1. The remote's Call Book must contain the call book number or Network ID of the master and/or repeaters to which it will be communicating. - 2.
+- 1. The Remote's Call Book must contain the Call Book Number or Network ID of the Master and/or Repeater(s) to which it will be communicating. - 2.
 All radios must be set to run at the same RF data rate.
-Remote SRM6210Es must match the Masters RF data rate.
+Remote modems must match the Masters RF data rate.

-"In bench testing several SRM6210Es in a multipoint system, it appears that they are not communicating through the multipoint repeater.
+"In bench testing several units in a multi-point system, it appears that they are not communicating through the multi-point repeater.
 When all units are powered the remotes' Carrier Detect lights are on, indicating a connection, yet when I unplug the repeater those remotes set up to communicate through that repeater remain connected."

-In a multipoint system a remote will attempt to communicate with any master or repeater (which looks like a master in a multipoint system) that is in its Call Book.
-Therefore, it may be that the remotes are communicating with the repeater when it is powered, and when it is unplugged they are establishing a link with the master.
-To test whether or not this is what is occurring go into the Call Book of the remotes which are set up to communicate through the repeater and remove the master's call book number.
-When all units are powered the remotes' Carrier Detect lights should be on, when the repeater is unplugged the remotes should lose contact and Carrier Detect should turn off.
+In a multi-point system a remote will attempt to communicate with any master or repeater (which looks like a master in a multi-point system) that is in its Call Book.
+Therefore, it may be that the Remotes are communicating with the Repeater when it is powered, and when it is unplugged they are establishing a link with the Master.
+To test whether or not this is what is occurring, go into the Call Book of the Remotes which are set up to communicate through the Repeater and remove the Master's Call Book Number.
+When all units are powered the Remotes' Carrier Detect lights should be green, when the Repeater is unplugged the Remotes should lose contact and Carrier Detect should turn off.